floesche/LED-Display_G4_Firmware/docs/index.md

 [^1]: Always remove ribbon cable before removing and attaching new driver subpanel as sometimes attaching a panel without doing so will corrupt the ArduinoISP program on the Uno

-[^2]: Note, you do not need external power supply the Arduino will provide power
+[^2]: Note, you do not need external power supply the Arduino will provide power.

-[^3]: To fully program the driver you chip you need to all four atmega328's which means programming the bootloader and firmware for all four dip switch "on" positions.
+[^3]: To fully program the driver you need to program all four atmega328's, which means programming the bootloader and firmware for all four dip switch "on" positions, one at a time.